 Get a Criminal Defense Attorney Working for You

 There’s a lot of good information in this guide, but it is only a general blueprint.
 If you’ve been involved in a crash that caused serious injuries to another person, then you need a vehicular assault defense attorney to push back against the prosecution.
 Vehicular assault is a felony crime, and a conviction could mean serious jail time, thousands of dollars in fines, and a permanent criminal record.
 Don’t just roll over.
-Call 303-688-0944 for your free case assessment.
+Call 303-688-0944 for your case assessment.